ZhangArcher/MT_github/README.md

 ***to predict the long-term data***
 ***to predict the short-term data with the excess time (multiple short-term data points) ***
 ***to fuse the long-term data with the short-term data***

 #### To predict the long-term data

     In this example , the long-term data is the stock monthly price.

     We want to predict the stock monthly price in  04.2015 like in section 2 (simple Gaussian process fitting of stock prices).

     Gaussian_Process_fit(Data_monthly):= GP_long_term

     while Data_monthly is the monthly prices  from the historical stock prices data between 01.04.2014 and 31-03-2015 , and doesn't contains the monthly price in 04.2015.

     GP_long_term.predict(next_month) = pred_price_long
     while pred_price_long is the predicted next month stock price (the predicted monthly stock price in  04.2015)

-#### To predict the short-term data with the excess time
+#### To predict the short-term data with the forward window
     In this example , the short-term data is the stock daily prices.

-    we do the similar thing like the last step, but the difference is that there is a new parameter , excess_time.
+    we do the similar thing like the last step, but the difference is that there is a new parameter , forward_window.

     The purpose of this example is to predict a stock monthly price in 04.2015.
     And we have known , the stock monthly price in 04.2015 is equal to the stock daily price on 30.04.2015 .
     There are 29 data points between 01.04.2015 and 29.04.2015.
     Traditional ,  we can predict the stock daily price on 30.04.2015 with the historical stock prices data between 01.04.2014 and 31-03-2015 and these 29 data points .

     But in this example , we are not going to directly predict the stock daily price on 30.04.2015 with the historical stock prices data and these 29 data points.
     We just want to predict some stock daily prices between 01.04.2015 and 29.04.2015.
     These predicted stock daily prices and the predicted stock monthly prices from the last step , are fused to make a better predicted stock monthly prices.

-    excess_time means the time interval size of these data points.
+    forward_window means the time interval size of these data points.
-    For example , let excess_time =5 ,
+    For example , let forward_window =5 ,
     It means we need to predict the stock daily prices between  [01.04.2015 ,05.04.2015]

     Here is an example how to predict a stock daily price on 03.04.2015